 Here are everyday things toxic to dogs: Grapes/raisins, chocolate, onion, garlic, chives, avocados, citrus, and many more things can have issues.
 So before using a product, be sure it is safe and read all labels.

 This recipe is listed in these categories.
 See them for more similar recipes.

 Preheat oven to 350° convection or 375° conventional.

-Place the dough on a cutting surface cut it into manageable pieces.
+Place the dough on a lightly floured surface and cut it in half for easier handling.

-You can roll out the dough on a floured surface ¼ inch thick and use bone-shaped or other cookie cutters.
-I rolled it into logs of 1-inch diameter.
+Roll out the dough to ¼ inch thick and use bone-shaped or other cookie cutters.
+Or roll into logs of 1-inch diameter.
 Cut into ¼ to ½ inch pieces.